ColoradoSchoolOfMines/ACM-Guide-list/README.md

-# ACM Guide list
+# ACM Guide List

 Guides, procedures, and processes for Mines ACM.

 ---

-This repo is meant to be a place where ACM members can link to guides that are useful to learn a certain topic.
+This repository is meant to be a place where ACM members can link to guides that are useful to learn a certain topic.
 The topics can range from Computer Science and Software Engineering to life skills such as how to balance a check book.

 ## Contributing
 Feel free to try your hand at writing your own guides.
 All members of the ACM